Institutional

 Current staking rewards on Ethereum range from approximately 2.7% to 3.8% APY, depending on MEV-boost participation and validator configuration.
 While these rewards are modest compared to some alternative PoS networks, institutional treasuries generally prioritize stability, liquidity, and regulatory clarity over rewards maximization.

 The Ethereum ecosystem also supports restaking via protocols like EigenLayer, enabling staked ETH to secure additional networks and earn supplementary rewards.
-This is an emerging area of interest for institutions, though it introduces additional layers of smart contract risk.

-It has emerged as the second-most-common PoS treasury allocation for institutions seeking higher native rewards.
-Solana staking rewards have historically run higher than Ethereum (approximately 6% to 8% APY), reflecting the network’s different economic model and inflation schedule.
-The network’s high throughput and low transaction costs also make it attractive for organizations that plan to interact with Solana-based applications as part of their operations.
+Solana has emerged as the second-most-common PoS treasury allocation for institutions seeking higher native rewards.
+Solana staking rewards have historically run higher than Ethereum, at approximately 6% to 8% APY, reflecting the network’s different economic model and inflation schedule.

 VanEck and Bitwise both launched Solana staking ETFs in late 2025, broadening access for institutional allocators who prefer regulated vehicles.
 However, Solana‘s validator set is more concentrated than Ethereum‘s, and the network has experienced periodic outages that remain a consideration in institutional due diligence.